RobertoM89/CTRLTools_Docs/README.md

 ***
 ## Download and Install

-After downloading the zipped folder, uncompress it wherever you want and move the inner content, i.e. *CTRLTools* folder, to Maya scripts folder.
-Depending on how you unzipped the folder, you may have two nested CTRLTools folders; make sure to copy the inner one, which is the one containing the Python files.
+After downloading the zipped folder, uncompress it wherever you want and move the inner content, i.e. *CTRLTools* folder (the one without the Version number in the name), to Maya scripts folder.

 You cand find Maya scripts folder here: